diogob/pg-recorder/README.md

 This will open a database session listening in the same channel used byt Act frontend and will store every payload received in an appropriate table using the user identifier provided by the JWT.

+## Development

+To run the tests using stack:

+    $ stack test act-recorder